-AASB 10 supersedes AASB 127 Consolidated and Separate Financial Statements (AASB 127) and Interpretation 112 Consolidation - Special Purpose Entities.
+AASB 10 supersedes the consolidation requirements in AASB 127 Consolidated and Separate Financial Statements (AASB 127) and Interpretation 112 Consolidation - Special Purpose Entities.
 It revised the definition of control together with accompanying guidance to identify an interest in a subsidiary.
 However, the requirements and mechanics of consolidation and the accounting for any non-controlling interests and changes in control remain the same.